 It still stands, and its interior and grounds are used as a parking lot, particularly for people using nearby Union Station.
 Unfortunately, it’s in a rotten neighborhood, and I wouldn’t recommend visiting at night.
 In fact, unless you’re a student of NBA history or a Beatlemaniac, I’d say don’t go at all.
 1140 3rd Street NE, at M Street.
 Red Line to Union Station, and then it’s a bit of a walk.

-* Capital Centre site.
+* Site of Capital Centre.
 From 1973 to 1997, this was the home of the NBA’s Washington Bullets, who became the Wizards when they moved downtown.
 From 1974 to 1997, it was the home of the NHL's Washington Capitals.
 The Bullets played in the 1975, ’78 and ’79 NBA Finals there, although they’ve only won in 1978 and clinched that at the Seattle Kingdome.

 The Cap Centre was also the home for Georgetown University basketball, in its glory years of Coach John Thompson (father of the current coach, John Thompson III), Patrick Ewing, Alonzo Mourning, Dikembe Mutombo and Allen Iverson.
 Remember those 1980s battles with the St. John’s teams of Louie Carnesecca, Chris Mullin and Walter Berry?